-IntroductionThis web page describes the "classic" sugar-based rocket propellant comprised of a fused mixture of Potassium Nitrate serving as the oxidizer, and Sucrose (table sugar) serving as the fuel and binder.
+This web page describes the "classic" sugar-based rocket propellant comprised of a fused mixture of Potassium Nitrate serving as the oxidizer, and Sucrose (table sugar) serving as the fuel and binder.
 This propellant is usually refered to by the acronym KNSU.
-I first became familiar with the Potassium Nitrate-Sugar propellant in the early 1970's from Captain B.R.Brinley's book Rocket Manual for Amateurs.
+I first became familiar with the Potassium Nitrate/Sugar propellant way back in the early 1970's from Captain B.R.Brinley's book Rocket Manual for Amateurs.
 In his book, Brinley briefly describes this propellant, focusing mainly on its drawbacks.
 To his credit, however, he did state that "it might be worth your while to undertake a development project on this particular propellant...".
 And so this is exactly what I proceeded to do, and spent many years experimenting with this propellant.

 Potassium nitrate, also known as saltpetre, is a commonly used chemical (used, for example, for pickling meats, and in toothpaste for "sensitive teeth").
 Iíve purchased potassium nitrate in 2 kg. lots at a veterinary chemical supply store.
 Potassium nitrate is also sold as 14-0-45 fertilizer at farm supply stores, typically 98-99% pure.
-This is by far the most economical form, and the performance is no different that purer grades.
+This is by far the most economical form, and the performance is generally no different that purer grades.
 Sadly, nowadays the sale of potassium nitrate has had restrictions placed on it, making is harder for prospective rocket engineers to carry on their calling.

 Preparation and Mixing

-CastingThe "slurry" casting process involves heating of the powdered mixture until it becomes molten, then casting into a mould to produce the propellant grain of the desired shape.
-The required temperature that the mixture must attain is just above the melting point of sucrose.
+The casting process involves heating of the powdered mixture until it becomes molten, then casting into a mould to produce the propellant grain of the desired shape.
+The required temperature that the mixture must attain is just above the melting point of sucrose (186C or 367F).
 The potassium nitrate, which has a much higher melting point, remains as solid particles that partly dissolve in the sucrose.
 The result is a slurry of solid oxidizer particles suspended in liquid sucrose medium.
 Sucrose tends to decompose (caramelize) at this temperature.
 Caramelization has been found to be a function of both temperature and time.
 Since caramelization is detrimental to the performance of KNSU, keeping the temperature as low as possible is important.
 As well, heating time should be minimized, although this has been found to be far less critical than temperature.

 (click for larger image)

-The casting procedure involves first preheating the oil/deep fryer to a temperature of 380 F, and maintaining this temperature +/- 5 degrees (for the 65/35 ratio; for 60/40 the temperature should be 370 F).
-Then, starting with a small amount, the powdered mix is added, and stirred often to assist melting.
-One this has melted, more powdered mix is added, and such is continued until all has been incorporated.
+To monitor the temperature of the heated slurry, a dial-type candy thermometer, a digital thermometer equipped with a probe sensor, or an infrared thermometer may be used.
+The casting procedure involves adding about half the powdered mix to the heating vessel, and stirring often to assist melting.
+Once this has melted, the remaining powdered mix is added, and heating is continued.
 Stirring often is important to prevent overheating, which leads to a greater degree of caramelization, and consequently reduced performance of the propellant.
 Caramelization is characterized by a darkening of the melt.
 The initial colour of the melted slurry is nearly colourless, but begins to turn tan colour as caramelization commences.
 Eventually, the colour will become that of peanut butter, as the whole mixture becomes fully molten, and is ready to be cast.
 A colour darker than this implies that the mixture has been heated too long or at too high a temperature.

-The consistency of standard KNSU slurry will remain quite viscous and must be simultaneously poured and scooped with a spoon or spatula onto the funnel, and allowed to flow into the mould.
-Immediately after loading, the coring tool would be inserted into the mould, making certain it is fully inserted all the way down.
+The consistency of standard KNSU slurry will remain quite viscous and must be simultaneously poured and scooped with a spatula into the mould.
+Immediately after loading, the coring tool is inserted into the mould, making certain it is fully inserted all the way down.
 This completes the casting operation.
 The mixture is then allowed to cool and harden.
 The entire casting operation, from start of melting, to final pouring, usually took me about fifteen minutes for a B-200 grain.

 Notes on casting KNSU

 Although I have not used this technique to cast an actual propellant grain, I have conducted preliminary experimentation of both the standard 65/35 ratio, as well as the 60/40 ratio.
 For both, I have have produced small samples of propellant, including strands for burn rate measurement.
 It was found that the water boils away quite rapidly.
 An off-white slurry results, which must be heated further to drive out all residual water.
 This condition is indicated by a slight odour of caramelization.
 Further heating is done until the colour of the slurry is a light tan.
-The consistency of the 65/35 rato is definitely thicker than that of the slurry method, and the propellant needs to be packed into the mould rather than poured or scooped.
-However, it was found that the viscosity of the 60/40 ratio is sufficiently lower such that it can be cast in a manner similar to regular KNSU.
-Curiously, when the propellant cools and hardens, it is completely dry, unlike propellant prepared by the slurry method, which tends to develop a sticky film immediately after casting.
-Indeed, the hygroscopic nature of the propellant seems to be reduced...a sample strand that has been left in the open air for 6 months, at humidity levels ranging from 50 to 70%, has remained bone dry.
+The viscosity of the 65/35 rato is definitely thicker than that of the melted slurry method, and the propellant needs to be packed into the mould rather than poured or scooped.
+However, it was found that the viscosity of the 60/40 ratio is sufficiently lower such that it may be cast in a manner similar to regular KNSU.
+Curiously, when the propellant cools and hardens, it is completely dry, unlike propellant prepared by the slurry method, which tends to develop a sticky film immediately after casting due to humidity.
+Indeed, the hygroscopic nature of the propellant seems to be reduced...a sample strand that had been left in the open air for 6 months, at humidity levels ranging from 50 to 70%, remained bone dry.

 There are interesting advantages to using water as a medium for the propellant constituents during the heating process.
 There is no need to premix or to grind up the constituents, as both fully dissolve in the water.
-Combustion appears to be more efficient -- samples burned showed no sign of residue.
+Combustion appears to be more efficient -- samples burned left a reduced amount of residue.
 Importantly, the water solution would clearly add additional safety to the process, at least during the initial phase where the water content is great.
 The casting temperature may also be lower.
 As well, the fact that both potassium nitrate and sucrose are soluble in water should produce a more homogenious propellant, which differs from the "composite" mixture of the heated slurry technique.
 Burn rate measurements at ambient pressure indicate a burn rate slightly greater than the "composite" version (0.45 cm/s versus 0.40 cm/s, typical).
-The difference in burn rate at elevated pressure, if any, is currently not known.
+The difference in burn rate at elevated pressure, if any, is not known.

-Melting of the mixture was rapid, owing to the high output of the heat gun, and brown coloured regions soon appeared in the melted mixture, as rapid decomposition of the sucrose began.
+Melting of the mixture was rapid, owing to the high output of the heat gun, and brown coloured regions soon appeared within the melted mixture, as decomposition of the sucrose began.
 The sample soon fully caramelized, with the temperature recorded at 200 C. (395 F.).
 Interestingly, the temperature of the propellant reached a "plateau" at this point, and would not rise even after several minutes of further heating, At this point, the propellant was a highly decomposed, with the appearance being that of a charred mixture of brown and black fused together, with some smoke emanating.
 Since the temperature of the mixture was not increasing beyond this plateau, it was decided to "force" ignition of the mixture by placing the tip of the heat gun about 2-3 cm. away from the sample, directed down from above.
 This caused a black carbon "skin" to form on the propellant closest to the heat source.
 After about 10 seconds, ignition occurred, and propellant sample burned nearly instantly, due to its greatly elevated temperature.

 Drawbacks of the KNSU propellant